mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `client_id`: The id returned from client registration.
 - `state`: A value that will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.
 - `redirect_uri`: Optional.
 If supplied, a string URL of where to redirect afterwards.
 Must match URL from registration.
 - `scope`: Optional.
 A space-separated list of scopes that the user has authorized.
 This could be pruned by the user at the confirmation dialog.
+If this includes the scope `openid`, this will be an OpenID Connect authentication request.
 - `access_type`: Optional.
 If provided, should be `online` or `offline`. `offline` will result in a refresh_token being provided, so that the access_token can be refreshed after it expires.
 - `action`: Optional.
 If provided, should be `signup`, `signin`, or `force_auth`.
 Send to improve the user experience, based on whether they clicked on a Sign In or Sign Up button. `force_auth` requires the user to sign in using the address specified in `email`.
 If unspecified then Firefox Accounts will try choose intelligently between `signin` and `signup` based on the user's browser state.
 - `email`: Optional if `action` is `signup` or `signin`.
 Required if `action`